• Choose Medicine

 Rythmol SR

-Possible Uses of Propafenone :
+Uses of Rythmol

 This drug is used to treat dangerous irregular heartbeats that can be fatal, like atrial fibrillation and paroxysmal supraventricular tachycardia.
 It is used to keep the heartbeat regular and steady and to restore normal cardiac rhythm.
 Propafenone is a medication that prevents arrhythmias.
 It functions by preventing the heart's electrical signals from becoming active, which might result in an irregular heartbeat.
 You can lower your chance of a heart attack or stroke by treating an irregular heartbeat, which also lowers your risk of blood clots.